 A German Shepherd dog recall training in a field

-Many new dog owners are nervous about letting their dog off the lead.
+Many new dog owners are nervous about letting their buddy off the lead.
 You want to protect your dog from every dangerous situation.
-But Recall training is important so your dog will reliably come back to you when you call them, to help keep them out of trouble.
-So, how do you teach your dog to learn come back to you and not go off chasing something more exciting?
-We know you're not a dog trainer, but with these easy steps you can’t go wrong.
+But recall training is important so they will reliably come back to you when you call them, and keep out of trouble.

 The Importance of Recall Training for Dogs

-Any time you don’t have control over your dog can be potentially dangerous – not only for your dog but for other dogs, cats, wildlife, livestock, and people.
-Dogs that are on the loose can run onto roads causing accidents, become lost or get stolen.
-Training a reliable recall means your dog will return to you when called so you can allow them to run around off lead when it’s safe with the certainty that they’ll always come back to you.
+Any time you don't have control over your dog can be potentially dangerous – not only for your pooch but for other dogs, cats, wildlife, livestock, and people.
+Dogs that are on the loose can run onto roads, causing accidents, become lost or get stolen.

 How to Teach a Dog Recall

 Recall training can be started in the garden or inside your home.
 Put your dog on a long lead, take a step back and with a flat hand up, and ask them to stay.
-After 5 seconds, call your dog to your side and reward them with a treat.
-You can then call them to come to you by using their name and adding a short word such as ‘Come’ or ‘Here’.
+After 5 seconds, call them to your side and reward them with a treat.

-This can be their recall cue.
 Use a happy, excited voice and crouch down to welcome them back with lots of praise and a treat.
 You can use a whistle if you prefer and open your arms wide so they also have a visual clue.

 Gradually increase the time and distance - you could ask a friend or other family member to hold your dog to start with.
-Always use the same calls and body language to prevent confusion.
-Other family members should also use the same recall words and signals.

-Once you’re confident your dog understands they're training recalls and they must come back to you when called and not go off for a wander, you can head off out using a longer training line.
-Choose a quiet area and time in a local park or other public space when there’s unlikely to be many other people and dogs around to practice your recall.
-You can increase the distance on the long lead to help improve your dog's recall when they're further away.
+Choose a quiet area and time in a local park or other public space when there's unlikely to be many other people and dogs around to practice your recall.
+You can increase the distance on the training lead to help improve recall when they're further away.

 Recall Training with Rewards